 3. You get a 4-month summer

 Score!
 Then comes the decision with what to do with your summer.
-(Hint: you'll probably want to earn some money to pay for your 2nd year—and have some fun, of course!)
+Hint: you'll probably want to earn some money to pay for your 2nd year—and have some fun, of course!
+You can also take some summer courses to give yourself a break during the school year.

 4. You’ll be switching buildings, not only classrooms